-Port means the coastal management area identified in Schedule 1 of the Plan.
+Port refers to the coastal management area identified in Schedule 1 of the Plan as Port Taranaki.
+(43)

 Port Air Zone refer Schedule 8 of the Plan.

 Port Taranaki refer Appendix 4 of the Plan.

 Produced water means water with high mineral or salt content associated with the production of oil and gas from reservoirs.
 It may include water, water that has been injected into the reservoir, and any chemicals added during the production/treatment/enhancement process.